WickM/kuzuR/memory-bank/progress.md

 ## Current Status

 The project is at an **alpha** stage.
 The core functionality is present and is now supported by a comprehensive test suite, significantly increasing its robustness.
 The test suite is now complete, and all `R CMD check` issues have been resolved.
+The memory bank has been fully reviewed and synchronized.
 The immediate next steps are focused on preparing for CRAN submission, particularly improving user-facing documentation and addressing the CRAN checklist items.